 The CODE2040 Fellows Program

 CODE2040's flagship program is our summer Fellows Program which places high performing Black and Latino/a software engineering students in internships with top tech companies and provides mentorship, leadership training, and network development.
 The Fellows Program started in the Bay Area in 2012 with a pilot class of 5 Fellows, returned for a second summer in 2013 with 18 Fellows, and expanded again to 25 Fellows in 2014.

 "I am literally at the epicenter of where technological disruption occurs."

 - Kwadwo Nyarko, 2013 Alumnus - Lark Technologies, Massachusetts Institute of Technology

 Many applicants fall out of the pipeline due to a lack of preparedness.
-CODE2040 ensures that the application process is as transparent and easy to navigate as possible with our Applicant Toolkit.
+CODE2040 ensures that the application process is as transparent and easy to navigate as possible with our Applicant Playbook.
 This resource will help all applicants navigate the tech internship application process with tips, advice and tools on how to craft a stand out application.

 We're excited to hear from you!
 We read every email we get and will get back to you as soon as we can!